-The plots in the right columns of Figs. 8 and 9 show, for the same times as the plots in the left columns, vertical crosssections in the cyclone motion direction through the centres of the composite cyclones.
-Relative vorticity is shown to indicate

-- the strength and tilt of the cyclonic structure.
+The plots in the right columns of Figs. 9 and 10 show, for the same times as the plots in the left columns, vertical crosssections in the cyclone motion direction through the centres of the composite cyclones.
+Relative vorticity is shown to indicate the strength and tilt of the cyclonic structure.
 Selected contours of PV indicate the dynamical tropopause (the 2-PVU surface) and regions of enhanced lower-tropospheric PV, possibly caused by diabatic processes.
-Potential temperature contours indicate the change in static stability throughout the troposphere and can be compared to the θ'{900} field shown in the plots in the left columns.
+Potential temperature contours indicate the change in static stability throughout the troposphere and can be compared to the θ'{000} field shown in the plots in the left 445 columns.
 In contrast to the similarity of the evolution of the near-surface fields for the matched and unmatched cyclones, the vertical cross-sections show distinct characteristics.
-The composite cyclone evolves from a rearward (westward) tilted structure - 430 at the time of maximum growth rate to a more vertical structure at maximum intensity time in both composites.
-However, the tilt is more prominent at times prior to the maximum growth rate in the composite of unmatched cyclones.
-It is also striking that unmatched cyclones are dominated by lower-tropospheric ξ at early times and the upper-tropospheric ξ amplifies faster to become comparable to the low-level ξ at time of maximum growth and maximum intensity.
-The region of enhanced ξ also extends further northwards with height in both composites at the time of maximum growth rate, although the northwards - 435 distance of the peak ξ is similar (not shown).
-This behaviour is consistent with baroclinic wave growth initiated from lower levels, akin to Pettersen type A mid-latitude cyclogenesis, where the tropopause-level anomaly is generated as a result of the baroclinic interaction with low levels.
+The composite cyclone evolves from a rearward (westward) tilted structure at the time of maximum growth rate to a more vertical structure at maximum intensity time in both composites.
+However, it is striking that unmatched cyclones are dominated by lower-tropospheric ξ at early times and the upper-tropospheric ξ

-In the cyclones matched with TPVs, the ξ at tropopause level is approximately equal to the low-level ξ at the earliest time shown and it amplifies faster in the composites such that it dominates at the time of maximum growth rate.
-At maximum 440 intensity, the cyclone core is stronger throughout the depth of the cyclone for the matched composite.
+- amplifies faster to become comparable to the low-level ξ at time of maximum growth and maximum intensity.
+This behaviour 450 is consistent with baroclinic wave growth initiated from lower levels, akin to Pettersen type A mid-latitude cyclogenesis, where the tropopause-level anomaly is generated as a result of the baroclinic interaction with low levels.
+The region of enhanced ξ also extends further northwards with height in both composites at the time of maximum growth rate, although the northwards distance of the peak ξ is similar (not shown).
+In the cyclones matched with TPVs, the ξ at tropppause level is approximately - 455 equal to the low-level ξ at the earliest time shown and it amplifies faster in the composites such that it dominates at the time of maximum growth rate.
+At maximum intensity, the cyclone core is stronger throughout the depth of the cyclone for the matched composite.
 Consistent with the stronger cyclonic ξ at the tropopause in the matched cyclone composite, the tropopause extends down to higher pressures, reaching close to 550 hPa at maximum intensity time.

-Thermal wind balance relates the vertical gradient in ξ to the horizontal curvature in the θ -anomaly field through the following equation:
+Thermal wind balance relates the vertical gradient in ξ to the horizontal curvature in the θ -anomaly field through the follow-460 ing equation: